 These circulars are a continuation of EPFO’s effort to tighten its enforcement machinery and to identify those Indian employees who qualify as IWs and to monitor non-compliance in respect of expatriate employees under the EPF Act.

 The changes in the COC application form will help the Provident Fund authorities in identifying the Indian employees who will be considered as IWs.
 Since employers have to identify whether an outbound employee will be considered an Indian worker or an IW, companies may wish to exercise greater vigilance with respect to their international assignments in order to help foster full compliance of IWs under the EPF Act.

-This article originally appeared in “Employees’ Provident Fund Organisation Issues New Circulars to Secure Proper Compliance in Respect of International Workers” from KPMG Flash News (3 April 2014), a publication of the KPMG International member firm in India.
+This article originally appeared in “Employees’ Provident Fund Organisation Issues New Circulars to Secure Proper Compliance in Respect of International Workers (PDF 550 KB)” from KPMG Flash News (3 April 2014), a publication of the KPMG International member firm in India.
 It is adapted here in Flash International Executive Alert, with permission.

 For additional information or assistance, please contact your local IES or People Services professional or with the following professional in the KPMG International member firm in Mumbai, India.

 Parizad Sirwalla, Partner